-The Office of Prevention manages all aspects of substance abuse prevention within ADMH to include the Strategic Prevention Framework (SPF), State Incentive Grant (SIG), Alabama Epidemiological Outcomes Workgroup (AEOW) and Tobacco Sales to Minors Program (SYNAR).
+The Office of Prevention manages all aspects of substance abuse prevention within ADMH to include the Strategic Prevention Framework (SPF), Alabama Epidemiological Outcomes Workgroup (AEOW) and Tobacco Sales to Minors Program (SYNAR).
 Below is more information about prevention projects and resources.

 In order for the Office of Prevention to effectively implement the SPF at the state and community levels, three goals are recognized for this project:

 1. Prevent the onset and reduce the progression of substance use, including childhood underage drinking